Department of Islamic Development Malaysia: List of Directors-General

-Since formation of JAKIM, 9 peoples was appointed in this position with currently leading by Hakimah Mohd Yusof, the first women appointed with this position.
+Since formation of JAKIM, 10 peoples was appointed in this position with currently lead by Sirajuddin Suhaimee.

 Legalisation

-The formation of JAKIM faced criticism from many groups claiming the established was outlawed by constitution of Malaysia.
+The formation of JAKIM faced criticism from many groups claiming its establishment violated the constitution of Malaysia.
 G25, a group of representing of former civil servant said the established of JAKIM was not aligned with constitution as power of the Conference of Rulers does not include the formation of JAKIM cited of Article 38 of the constitution.
 However, former Prime Minister, Mahathir Mohamad defended the formation of JAKIM by citing it was aimed at bringing the government in line with Islamic teachings.
 His statement was supported by Mujahid Yusof Rawa, former Minister in the Prime Minister's Department (Religious Affairs) quoted it was set up to cater to the current needs, including when it comes to managing the budget for the administration of Islamic matters.